IngridAtMicrosoft/DocsContent/singlesource/v1/media-accounts.md

 ### Encryption

-A media stream account may configured to encrypt data using a customer provided key.
+A media account may configured to encrypt data using a customer provided key.
 The customer provided key is used to encrypt media content and media content keys when stored by the service (different keys are used when streaming media content to viewers).

-To encrypt a media stream account using a customer provided key, a key must be created in a Key Vault:
+To encrypt a media account using a customer provided key, a key must be created in a Key Vault:

 #### [C#](#tab/csharp)